I was reading this interesting preprint on ordinal regression by Paul Bürkner and Matt Vuorre. Now see this footnote about their vocabulary:

 - The explanation in the FAQ to R mailing list on GLMM, primarily written by the developers of the lme4 package.

-- This paper [INSERT LINK] with recommendations for mixed models.
+- Brauer & Curtin (2017) with plain-language recommendations for mixed models.

 - Hodges & Clayton (2011) makes a distinction between “old-style” random effects (draws from a population), which I have mentioned here, and “new-style” random effects where the variance term is used more for mathematical convenience, e.g. when there is no population, the observed units exhaust the population, or when no new draws are possible.
 It is my impression that “new-style” is seldom used in psychology and human clinical trials.